 This was a two day boat trip down the river Wye that enabled passengers to enjoy the scenery.
 It went from Ross to Chepstow and there was an overnight stay in Monmouth.
 It was popular from 1760 on wards through to the 1830's.
 The Wye Valley Railway opened in the 1870's and this allowing many more people to enjoy the beauty of the Wye renewing its popularity.
 In the 1880's thousands of people walked from Tintern station to Tintern Abbey to view the harvest moon rising through the rose window.

 Option 1 is a lovely two day trip from Ross to Redbrook is a lovely relaxing trip that starts in the market town of Ross on Wye in Herefordshire (we meet at Symonds Yat West, where you will exit the river at the end of day one) and it finishes on day 2 in the pretty little village of Redbrook in Gloucestershire, covering some 22.5 miles over the two days and incorporating the rapids at Symonds Yat at the start of day two.
 You could consider this 2 x 1 day trips as you have access to your cars at the end of day one which makes it really convenient if you need your cars or have booked accommodation that requires driving to.
-Symonds Yat West is a great place to spend the evening with camping or Hotels and Bed and Breakfast options available, you can find our recommended options HERE.
+Symonds Yat West is a great place to spend the evening with camping or Hotels and Bed and Breakfast options available, we recommend local hotels, The Old Court Hotel, Ye Old Ferrie Inn, The Paddocks Hotel or you could camp at River Wye Camping which is very close to your exit point on day one, or you can find more recommended options HERE.

 Day one starts at 8.30am at Symonds Yat West where you will leave your cars, firstly we complete paperwork and payments and kit you out with buoyancy aids, paddles and dry barrels (to keep your possessions dry) then give you a safety briefing before transporting you to the historic market town of Ross on Wye to begin your trip.
 As you leave Ross you will pass underneath the 12 c sandstone Wilton Bridge and pass the remains of Wilton Castle before starting to follow the Wye as it meanders through stunning countryside and towards Goodrich Castle.
 The first place to stop for a break is Kerne Bridge some 5 miles downstream of Ross, you should reach Kerne Bridge after approximately 2 hours where you can stop for lunch, 5-10 minutes after passing under Kerne bridge around the bend there is the landing point for Kerne Bridge Canoe Launch on the left hand bank, there is a pub nearby, The Inn on the Wye , which can be accessed by following the footpath by the side of the village hall which will bring you out by the bridge and just across the road from the pub.
 (We are very very strict about consuming alcohol whist on our activities, there is nothing wrong with a pint or a glass of wine but anyone drinking excessively and found to be under the influence will be removed from the river without refund so be careful!)